Your health oriented dentist suggests an Excellent New Year’s resolution for you.

 Tooth Decay and Periodontal Disease

 Every human mouth is filled with good bacteria and harmful bacteria.
 The harmful bacteria are the ones responsible for tooth decay, cavities, and developing gum/periodontal disease.
 These bacteria feed on sugars.
 That means that when you consume high levels of fructose, you’re helping sustain the bad bacteria.
 If this occurs regularly, it can lead to serious tooth decay.
 In other words, sugar destroys tooth enamel or the outer layer of our teeth.
 Tooth decay can also lead to future dental issues, including gum, or periodontal, disease.
-Our Lincoln dentist can help you prevent and treat those dental problems and help you make the best New Year’s resolution yet!
+Our Lincoln dentist can help you prevent and treat those dental problems and help you make the most excellent New Year’s resolution yet!

 What About High Sugar/Fructose Diet and Medical Problems?